Image

 Schedule Checkups

-Everyone in the household needs an annual checkup or physical – Mom, Dad, Grandma, Auntie, and the kids.
-It’s essential to get those done so you can keep track of changes that occurred over the last year.
-They’re important for everyone but especially for children who are reaching developmental milestones.
+Everyone in the household needs an annual checkup or physical—Mom, Dad, Grandma, Auntie, and the kids.
+It’s essential to get them done so you can keep track of any health changes that occurred over the last year.
+They’re important for everyone, but especially for children who are reaching developmental milestones.
 Missing those checkups could cause you to miss critical moments where intervention is necessary to prevent future issues.
 The checkups can also lead to recommended screenings which could turn out to be lifesaving

 Visit the Gynecologist

 Or make the appointment, at least.
 This visit goes beyond a routine physical.
-People with female reproductive organs should have annual visits to get pelvic and breast exams along with other screenings.
+Women should have annual visits to get pelvic and breast exams along with other screenings.
+Over 100,000 American women are diagnosed with gynecologic cancers every year.
+Staying up to date on screenings is your best defense.

 Visit the Dentist

 Oral hygiene cannot be overlooked.
 A beautiful smile and healthy teeth are great.
-But a number of serious health conditions — cancer, heart disease, or diabetes — can be traced back to poor oral care.
+But a number of serious health conditions—cancer, heart disease, or diabetes—can be traced back to poor oral care.
+If you’re nervous or unclear about common dental procedures, check out our helpful guide

 Get an Eye Exam

 It is something you should do annually if you wear glasses or contacts.
 You can do it less frequently if you don’t have any vision issues.
 Your doctor will make recommendations about how often you should see an eye doctor.
-The younger you are, the less frequently you need go.
+The younger you are, the less frequently you need to go.
+Even if you don’t schedule an appointment, there’s plenty you can do to keep your eyesight healthy.

 Get Moving

 Any activity is good activity.
-No one is asking you to run a marathon.
-You just need to move, and not much.
+Looking to improve your fitness next year?
 Start by walking 15 minutes a day.
 Ideally you should get to a point where you’re walking 30 minutes a day, five days a week.
 You’re not doing it to lose weight.
 You’re doing it for the health of your heart and to lower your blood pressure, helping your body for years to come.
+If walking isn’t your thing, explore other exercises that are easy for all ages.

 Ask About Skin Screenings

 When you visit your doctor for a checkup, ask about any spots that you are concerned about.
-They can recommend seeing a dermatologist about any moles or freckles that are raised or have changed in shape or size since your last visit.
-Have your skin checked annually if you are at risk for skin cancer — if you work outdoors, or have a family history — or have other skin conditions.
+They can recommend seeing a dermatologist about moles or freckles that are raised or have changed in shape or size since your last visit.
+Have your skin checked annually if you are at risk for skin cancer—if you work outdoors, or have a family history—or have other skin conditions.
+Remember, a simple skin routine will help you look and feel your best.

 Meal Prep